geoserver/geoserver/doc/en/user/source/restconfig/overview.rst

 GET, DELETE, PUT, POST, HEAD, etc. Each resource is represented as a standard URI.

-For more information about REST visit the `wikedia page <http://en.wikipedia.org/wiki/Representational_State_Transfer>`_.
+For more information about REST visit the `wikipedia page <http://en.wikipedia.org/wiki/Representational_State_Transfer>`_.